 Meaning they can not guarantee anything about the product after a certain date.
 Though as we said the FDA does not require any expiry date on cosmetics and Vaseline, which makes it not much of an issue.

-As petroleum jelly has no properties that can “go off” so to speak, that old Vaslaine jar in your cabinet is probably just fine.
+So that old Vaseline jar in your cabinet is probably just fine.

-If you haven’t opened the container and it’s expired it is almost guaranteed to be fine.
-If you notice a strange odor or color then that’s likely a good sign to throw it out (as you likley put your dirty fingers in there); otherwise, use away.
+If you haven’t opened the container and it’s expired and if you notice a strange odor or color then that’s likely a good sign to throw it out (as you likely put your dirty fingers in there); otherwise, use away.

 Any other uses for Vaseline petroleum if it’s gone off?

-- Lube the hinges or wheels on any type of door or drawer
+- Lube the hinges or wheels on any door or drawer

 - Use a dab to shine any old leather shoes

-- Use a natural lubricant on anything that needs a little grease
+- Use as a natural lubricant on anything that needs a little grease

 What cosmetic uses can Vaseline be used for?

-Vaseline has a number of uses as it Nourishes dry skin and is a good moisturizer and Helps heal mild burns and abrasions.
+Vaseline has a number of uses as it nourishes dry skin and is a good moisturizer and helps heal mild burns and abrasions.
 It can be used for things like:

 - Healing cracked heels